Recall that at the end of 2019, Betelgeuse, a bright orange star in the constellation Orion, faded by about 66%.

-Miguel Montarger, staff member of the Paris Observatory.
+Miguel Montarger, employee of the Paris Observatory.

 As a result, the authors concluded that the darkening was caused by a dust cloud: a few hours before the sharp decrease in brightness, the star ejected a large gas bubble.